The Barley Croft Curriculum Offer

-Our REAL projects ensure full pupil entitlement to the National Curriculum.
+Our REAL Projects ensure full pupil entitlement to the National Curriculum.
 Moreover, learning is enhanced through an enquiry-led model themed around a 'Big Question' and frequent enrichment opportunities.
 Hence, our pupil engagement is high and there is a real buzz and positive attitudes to learning when walking into the vibrant and engaging learning environments.

 The focus on making learning relevant and meaningful incorporates practical experiences for our children, using both the local environment and further afield.
 Teachers plan a memorable experience to kick-start each unit of work.
 This may be an educational visit, a visiting speaker or an immersion day where children discover and explore their new learning.

 We believe children learn better when they are encouraged to use their imagination and apply their learning to engaging contexts.
-Our new curriculum provides lots of learning challenges throughout the academic year that requires children to solve problems, apply themselves creatively and express their knowledge and understanding effectively across the curriculum.
+Our curriculum provides lots of learning challenges throughout the academic year that requires children to solve problems, apply themselves creatively and express their knowledge and understanding effectively across the curriculum.